Same-sex marriages (SSM)

 Since 1995, Sweden has recognized same-sex relationships by permitting loving

 committed couples to enter into civil unions.
 That granted them the same legal

 status as married couples.
 They were allowed to adopt children starting in 2002.
 Since

 2007-JAN, Sweden's principal church -- the Lutheran Church of Sweden -- has

 blessed these civil unions.
-However, government registration and church blessing
+However, government registration or recognition of marriages, and church blessing

 The government had originally planned to introduce a new "gender neutral" marriage act

 that would provide marriage equality by 2008-JAN.
 Both same-sex and opposite-sex couples